Extrapolation and sampling for processes on spatial graphs: Introduction

 This setting can be used, for example, for forecasting models involving branching scenarios.

-In signal processing, the main efforts for signal processing on graphs are directed toward based on the sampling on the vertices in the discrete setting; see, e.g., \citet{Anis,Chen,NgD,SM,SN} and the references therein.
-The present paper considers topics commonly addressed in the signal processing theory the time modified for the case of the time domains structured as oriented metric graphs with non-trivial topological structure.
+In signal processing on graphs, the main efforts are directed toward the sampling on the vertices in the discrete setting; see, e.g., \citet{Anis,Anis2,Chen,Jung1,Jung2,NgD,SM,SN} and the references therein.
+The present paper extends basic results for the continuous time signal processing on the case of the time domains structured as oriented metric graphs with non-trivial topological structure.

 More precisely, the paper studies the problem of spectral characterization of uniqueness of recovery of a process from its trace on a branch, in the signal processing setting based on frequency analysis and sampling.
 The existing theory of extrapolation and forecasting covers processes that do not involve branching.